Space architecture: Orbital

 Orbital architecture is the architecture of structures designed to orbit around the Earth or another astronomical object.
-Examples of currently-operational orbital architecture are the International Space Station and the re-entry vehicles Space Shuttle, Soyuz spacecraft, and Shenzhou spacecraft.
-Historical craft include the Mir space station, Skylab, and the Apollo spacecraft.
+Examples of currently-operational orbital architecture are the International Space Station,Tiangong, Soyuz and Shenzhou spacecraft.
+Historical craft include the Mir space station, Skylab, the Space Shuttle and the Apollo spacecraft.
 Orbital architecture usually addresses the condition of weightlessness, a lack of atmospheric and magnetospheric protection from solar and cosmic radiation, rapid day/night cycles, and possibly risk of orbital debris collision.
 In addition, re-entry vehicles must also be adapted both to weightlessness and to the high temperatures and accelerations experienced during atmospheric reentry.
+The coming of the space station would bring effective life support systems with waste management and water reclamation technologies.